Telemedicine project improving health in rural Cambodia

 Rural health centre |

-health purposes, an email-based telemedicine program was established in
+email-based telemedicine program was established in 2001.
+Through this

-rely on image-rich clinical documents composed by Cambodian physicians and
+clinical documents composed by Cambodian physicians and nurses that are

-nurses that are emailed to physicians in Boston and in Phnom Penh for
+emailed to physicians in Boston and in Phnom Penh for review.
+These

-review.
-These consultant physicians are specialists in a variety of fields
+consultant physicians are specialists in a variety of fields of medicine who

-of medicine who voluntarily review the cases and return them to the health
+voluntarily review the cases and return them to the health workers within

-workers within hours, allowing underserved villagers to receive improved
+hours, allowing underserved villagers to receive improved care while

 Progress and Impact